stappersg/vBook/src/start/configuration/basic.md

 }                             |       }
 ```

 Let's add some rules in the main.vsl file for Doe's family MTA.
-There are two main constraints:

 - Jenny is 11 years old, Jane wants a blind copy of her daughter messages.
-- They use IMAP and Maildir format
+- IMAP and Maildir format.

 ___/etc/vsmtp/rules/main.vsl___